gglue/Spelunky-Leaderboards/README.md

 # Spleunky Leaderboard Website

 This project is a website to store me and my friend's runs for the game Speleunky 2.
 I used PHP, mySQL and Materialize for the website.
+This is my first PHP website so I decided to use a procedural design here.

 The project features:
 - A global leaderboard with clickable headers to sort by (SQL)